kataras/iris/README.md

     ws.OnConnection(handleConnection)

     // register the server on an endpoint.
-    // see the inline javascript code in the websockets.html, this endpoint is used to connect to the server. app.Get("/echo", ws.Handler())
+    // see the inline javascript code in the websockets.html,
+    // this endpoint is used to connect to the server. app.Get("/echo", ws.Handler())
     // serve the javascript built'n client-side library,
-    // see websockets.html script tags, this path is used. app.Any("/iris-ws.js",websocket.ClientHandler())
+    // see websockets.html script tags, this path is used. app.Any("/iris-ws.js", websocket.ClientHandler())
 }

 func handleConnection(c websocket.Connection) {